cookpad/global-style-guides/best-practices/README.md

 - [Use a query object if a scope can be clarified by extracting private methods/needs additional state](samples/rails/3.rb)
 - [Prefer private methods over `before_action` to set instance variables](samples/rails/4.rb)

+## Rake Tasks

+- Avoid defining methods inside of Rake namespaces since this will define methods at the top level and interfere with things like factories

 ## SCSS

 - Use [BEM & OOCSS](/best-practices/bem)